We Are Your Weymouth Emergency Dentist!

 A toothache is typically caused by accelerated bacteria growth that has entered the sensitive inner area of the tooth.
 Although the pain may lessen slightly at first, as a general rule of thumb, you can expect discomfort related to a toothache to last until the problem is addressed.

 When you visit our Weymouth dental office, we’ll first capture X-ray photos to pinpoint where the flare-up is.
-Then, after either Dr. Olafson or Dr. Giroux perform a thorough examination and make a diagnosis, you can move forward with having your oral health restored.
+Then, one of our experienced dentists will perform a thorough examination and make a diagnosis, you can move forward with having your oral health restored.

 Should I go to the emergency room?